 In 1843 Lucumi and another enslaved woman, Firmina, began to plot a rebellion among the slaves.
 Their plan called for a simultaneous uprising on Triumvirato and surrounding plantations.
 A plantation owner found Fermina as she was distributing this information to other plantations and had her severely beaten and then imprisoned.
 Despite this setback, Lucumi continued to organize the uprising.
 Using music as a form of communication, she sent coded messages by talking drum to nearby slaves, coordinating the rebellion.

-On November 3, 1843, Lucumi along with other tribal leaders Filip, Narcisco, Manuel Ganga, and Eduardo, led a raid which initiated what would be known as the Triumvirato Rebellion.
-Wielding a machete, she first freed Firmina and a dozen other slaves being held in captivity in a house on the property.
-She then burned the house that had been used to torture slaves, killed the overseer’s daughter, Maria de Regla, and then forced Julian Luis Alfonso, the owner of the Triumvirato plantation, to flee.
+On November 5, 1843, Lucumi along with other tribal leaders Filip, Narcisco, Manuel Ganga, and Eduardo, initiated what became known as the Triunvirato Rebellion.
+Prior to the start of the rebellion, Fermina and a dozen other slaves who imprisoned were released.
+The rebels burned the house that had been used to torture slaves, killed the overseer’s daughter, Maria de Regla, and then forced Julian Luis Alfonso, the owner of the Triumvirato plantation, to flee.

-The following year, 1844, became known as the “Year of the Lashes” in Cuba as slaveholders brutalized virtually all enslaved people on the island to punish both those who participated in the uprising and intimidate those who did not.
+The following year, 1844, became known as the “Year of the Lashes” in Cuba.
+Slaveholders brutalized enslaved people on the island in order to punish both those who participated in the uprising and intimidate those who did not.

 Lucumi’s tale of bravery during the revolt, however, spread throughout Cuba.
 Her actions inspired numerous subsequent rebellions against white slave owners on that island and throughout the Caribbean.
 There is now a monument to the legacy of Carlota Lucumi at the Triumvirato sugar mill.